Bowhill House: History

-Bowhill was built in 1708 by John, Lord Bowhill.
+A house was first built at Bowhill in 1708 by John Murray, Lord Bowhill, a Scottish law lord.
 His brother William Murray had bought the land earlier in 1690.
 In 1747, Francis Scott, 2nd Duke of Buccleuch, bought Bowhill for his son Lord Charles Scott who wanted to stand for Parliament in Roxburgh or Selkirk.

 In 1767, Henry, the third Duke, started to plant forests in the grounds, and in 1800, the 4th Duke Charles started to revamp what was an occasional summer house and turned it into a villa with gallery hall.
 The Buccleagh art collection was created as Charles and Elizabeth brought together the three family heritages of Montagu, Douglas and Scott.

 Walter, 5th Duke, made many changes and, in 1831, moved the entrance from south to north.
 The building was finally completed in 1876 when it was 437 ft long.

 Bowhill House is one of the homes of the huge private art collection.
 In the dining room are works by Canaletto, Gainsborough, and Reynolds.
 The collection has been gathered over 600 years and it includes 1,000 miniatures and 500 paintings as well as objets d'art.
-The Buccleuch collection of miniatures is said to second only to the Royal Collection.
+The Buccleuch collection of miniatures is said to be second only to the Royal Collection.
 The whole collection is exhibited at three locations: Bowhill, Drumlanrig Castle and Boughton House.

 The gardens and the house are open to the public.
 The facilities include walks and an adventure playground.